CaCatHead/CatJudge/README.md

 $ sudo ./build/main  -d ./test -l cpp -t 1000 -m 65535 -s ./build/lcmp
 ```

-Run the program at the run directory `./test`, using at most 1000 ms time and at most 65536 KB memory, and the checker is located at `./build/lcmp`.
+Run the C++ program at the run directory `./test`, using at most 1000 ms time and at most 65536 KB memory, and the checker is located at `./build/lcmp`.

 ### Conventions